-- 1. Mix 400 ml water with 200 ml liquid descaler to make a descaling solution. - Press the On/Off button.
-2. - 3.
-Remove the water tank and fill with descaling solution. - 4.
-Fully insert the water tank filled with the descaling solution. - 5.
+- 1. Mix 400 ml water with 200 ml liquid descaler to make a descaling solution. - 2.
+Press the On/Off button. - 3.
+Remove the water tank and fill it with descaling solution. - 4.
+Once the water tank has been filled with descaling solution, push it back in again fully. - 5.
 Close the control panel. - 6.
-Press the Menu button.
-The operating modes menu opens. - 7.
-Select the "Descaling" operating mode.
+Press the Menu button. - The operating modes menu opens. - Select the "Descaling" operating mode.
 If you touch the "Next" field, information on the cleaning operation is displayed.
 The duration of the descaling programme is displayed.
-It cannot be changed. - 8.
-Press the "Start/stop" button to start the cleaning operation.
+It cannot be changed. - Press the "Start/stop" button to start the cleaning operation.
 The appliance is descaled.
 You can see the duration counting down in the status bar.
-As soon as the descaling programme has finished, an audible signal sounds.
+An audible signal sounds once descaling has finished.